NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION | U.S. DEPARTMENT OF COMMERCE

 • Required to protect pilot whales and Risso's dolphins when fishing in the Mid-Atlantic Bight by limiting the length of their lines to 20 nautical miles and posting marine mammal handling/release guidelines on their vessels.
 In addition, if fishing in the Cape Hatteras Special Research Area, pelagic longliners must contact NOAA Fisheries at least 48 hours prior to a trip and carry observers if requested.

-• Required to use weak hooks in the Gulf of Mexico to reduce incidental catch of bluefin tuna and prohibited from using live bait to reduce bycatch of billfish.
+• Required to use weak hooks in the Gulf of America (formerly Gulf of Mexico) to reduce incidental catch of bluefin tuna and prohibited from using live bait to reduce bycatch of billfish.

-• Restricted from certain areas of the Gulf of Mexico to reduce bycatch of multiple species.
+• Restricted from certain areas of the Gulf of America to reduce bycatch of multiple species.

 • Required to carry vessel monitoring systems onboard their boats to ensure compliance with these closures.